vpodpecan/brapi-python/README.md

     ALTER ROLE django SET timezone TO 'UTC';
     ```

-### Project configuration
+#### Project configuration

 1. Clone the project to some folder, e.g., `/srv/django-projects/brapi`, set permissions and set up a virtual environment.
-You will have to know the user and group the nginx server is using, e.g., `nobody:nobody` on Slackware Linux and `www-data:www-data` on Ubuntu.
+You will have to know the user and group the Nginx server is using, e.g., `nobody:nobody` on Slackware Linux and `www-data:www-data` on Ubuntu.
 We will assume `www-data:www-data` as the user and group and that we are logged in as user `someuser` (*please change these values according to your situation in the instructions below*).

     ```sh
     # make folder, download project sources, set permissions